MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step9.md

 At this point, I want to introduce a ```Frame``` class, but we're in the red state.
 We can't refactor now, because we should always refactor when we're green to ensure our refactorings haven't inadvertantly broken anything.

-So instead, let's comment out this latest test and instead refactor by introducing and using a ```Frame``` class.
+So, let's comment out this latest test and instead refactor by introducing and using a ```Frame``` class.

 When you've done that, click [Next](Step10.html)